-- The staff gauge located at the northeast corner of the Fly Ash Basin was functional, with a depth reading less than the lowest limit of the gauge.
-The staff gauge bent away from its supporting structure. - Near the staff gauge location, the discharge pipe and headwalls were observed to be dry and appeared to function as designed between the Fly Ash Basin and Bottom Ash Basin.
-Erosion, scour, or seepage at or adjacent to the pipe penetration was not observed. - The Primary Treatment Pond and Bottom Ash Basin surface water elevations were observed to be below the pipe invert between the pond and basin, and surface water was not observed to overflow between the units at the time of visit.
+- The staff gauge located at the northeast corner of the Fly Ash Basin was functional, with a depth reading less than the lowest limit of the gauge. - Near the staff gauge location, the discharge pipe and headwalls were observed to be dry and appeared to function as designed between the Fly Ash Basin and Bottom Ash Basin.
+Erosion, scour, or seepage at or adjacent to the pipe penetration was not observed.

+- The Primary Treatment Pond and Bottom Ash Basin surface water elevations were observed to be below the pipe invert between the pond and basin, and surface water was not observed to overflow between the units at the time of inspection.
 The exposed portion of the pipe appeared to be rusted in spots but intact and functional.
 A small gap between the dike and headwall was observed on the Primary Treatment Pond but was likely due to isolated erosion in the area. - The hydraulic structures associated with the CCR unit appeared to be functional.
-Repairs to the staff gauge are recommended to secure it to its supporting structure.
 No other issues that would impact the structural integrity or continued safe and reliable operation of the hydraulic structures were observed.